True Love Waits (song): Early versions

-Reviewing I Might Be Wrong in 2001, Matt LeMay of Pitchfork wrote that "True Love Waits" is "absolutely gorgeous ... it can hold its own against any song on OK Computer".
-He felt that the song, along with the performance of "Like Spinning Plates", "justified the existence" of the album.
+Reviewing I Might Be Wrong: Live Recordings in 2001, Matt LeMay of Pitchfork wrote that Yorke's solo performance of "True Love Waits" was "absolutely gorgeous" and could "hold its own against any song on OK Computer".
+He felt it justified the release of the live album, alongside the performance of "Like Spinning Plates".
+Nicholas Taylor of PopMatters described the performance as "a bittersweet victory of love" that "shows that behind all of Radiohead's modernist nightmares is a fragile, desperate desire to connect, fully and meaningfully, with just one person".
 Ted Kessler of NME praised Yorke's vocals as "clear and true".
-Nicholas Taylor of PopMatters described the performance s "a bittersweet victory of love" that "shows that behind all of Radiohead's modernist nightmares is a fragile, desperate desire to connect, fully and meaningfully, with just one person".
-Pitchfork wrote that the work-in-progress versions of "True Love Waits" released on MiniDiscs [Hacked] did not work, and offered insight into why Radiohead had struggled to finish it.